Loyalist (American Revolution): Black Loyalists

-Loyalist women
+Women

 While men were out fighting for the Crown, women served at home protecting their land and property.
-At the end of the war, many loyalist men left America for the shelter of England, leaving their wives and daughters to protect their land The main punishment for Loyalist families was the expropriation of property, but married women were protected under "feme covert", which meant that they had no political identity and their legal rights were absorbed by their husbands.
+At the end of the war, many Loyalist men left America for the shelter of England, leaving their wives and daughters to protect their land.
+The main punishment for Loyalist families was the expropriation of property, but married women were protected under "feme covert", which meant that they had no political identity and their legal rights were absorbed by their husbands.
 This created an awkward dilemma for the confiscation committees: confiscating the land of such a woman would punish her for her husband's actions.
-In many cases, the women did not get a choice on if they were labeled a loyalist or a patriot; the label was dependent on their husband's political association.
-However, some women showed their loyalty to the crown by continually purchasing British goods, writing it down, and showing resistance to the Patriots.
+In many cases, the women did not get a choice on if they were labeled a Loyalist or a Patriot; the label was dependent on their husband's political association.
+However, some women showed their loyalty to the Crown by continually purchasing British goods, writing it down, and showing resistance to the Patriots.
 Grace Growden Galloway recorded the experience in her diary.
 Her writings show the difficulties that her family faced during the revolution.
-Galloway's property was seized by the Rebels and she spent the rest of her life fighting to regain it.
+Galloway's property was seized by the Patriots, and she spent the rest of her life fighting to regain it.
 It was returned to her heirs in 1783, after she and her husband had died.

-Patriot allowed women to become involved in politics in a larger scale than the loyalist.
-Some women involved in political activity include Catharine Macaulay (a loyalist) and Mercy Otis Warren who were both writers during this time.
-Both women maintained a 20-year friendship although they wrote about different sides of the war.
-Macaulay wrote from a loyalist British perspective whereas Warren wrote about her support for the American Revolution.
+The Patriots allowed women to become involved in politics on a larger scale than the Loyalists.
+Some women involved in political activity include Catharine Macaulay and Mercy Otis Warren, who were both writers.
+Both women maintained a 20-year friendship, although they wrote about different sides of the war; Macaulay wrote from a Loyalist British perspective, whereas Warren wrote about her support for the American Revolution.
 Macaulay's work include History of England and Warren wrote History of the Rise, Progress, and Termination of the American Revolution.
-Although both women's works were unpopular, during this time, it pushed them to learn from social critique.
+Although both women's works were unpopular during this time, they pushed them to learn from social critique.